aryan-singh97/CologneZooDashboard/TASKS.md

 The zookeepers want to be able to see all details of an animal.
 Please create such a view that allows them to do so, outline anything about your process while adding the view below.
 The zookeepers didn't have time for more information, sorry.
 They'll surely be glad to criticize the first version intensly though and will want to know why you went for the approach you chose.

 // Your solution
+Improved Table Styling:
+1. Added background color to header cells for better differentiation.
+2. Added padding to cells for better spacing.
+3. Aligned text to the left within cells for consistency.
+4. Added hover effect to table rows for better visual feedback -> necessery when reading the table

+Scrollable Container:
+1. Wrapped the table in a scrollable container to limit the maximum height of the table and provide a scrollbar when content exceeds the limit.
+This prevents the table from occupying too much space on the page.

 ### Task 7: Logic Feature